 Is a clean windshield a good thing?

 When I was a child back in the '70s, our family drove north every summer to visit relatives in north-central Minnesota, a distance of about 200 miles.
 We always had to stop en-route to wash insects off the windshield.
-At the end of the trip, my sisters and I had the job of washing the car, and I vividly recall cleaning dozens of butterflies, bees, dragonflies and other bugs squashed in the grill and hardened onto the windshield.
+At the end of the trip, my sisters and I had the job of washing the car, and I vividly recall cleaning off dozens of butterflies, bees, dragonflies and other bugs that were squashed in the grill and hardened onto the windshield.

 It seemed the supply of insects in our world was vast and unlimited.
 And yet, in the same way we have managed to diminish other seemingly unlimited resources, the insect populations too have now decreased by 30% or more since my childhood.
 This summer I drove nearly 2,000 miles to Colorado and back and never had to clean the windshield.